jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 the JupyterHub machinery that glues together all of the student containers, manages disk space, etc.

-For more information about namespaces, see the `Kubernetes Documentation <https://kubernetes.io/docs/tasks/administer-cluster/namespaces/>`_.
+For more information about namespaces, see the `Kubernetes documentation on namespaces <https://kubernetes.io/docs/tasks/administer-cluster/namespaces/>`_.

 Persistent Volume Claim